eScholarship/cdl-splashgen/README.md

 # CDL SplashGen

-This is a simple Java web application built using Maven and packaged as a WAR file.
+Generates metadata splash pages for PDFs in [eScholarship](https://escholarship.org/).

 ## Description
-Provide a brief description of what the project does.
+CDL Splashgen is a Java web application that runs as a service to make splash pages for items in [eScholarship](https://escholarship.org/).
+It is built using Maven and packaged as a WAR file.

 ## Build
 To build the project: